Janet-Priya/live-haiti-crisis-dashboard/README.md

 ## Harvester Workflow

 The **harvester script** collects and stores structured event data into `reports.db`.
-It runs autonomously with minimal maintenance, logging key updates and changes in the dataset over time.
+It runs without any repetition of reports

 ---

 ## Future Plans

 - Integrate satellite or mobility data for humanitarian access mapping
-- Expand Haitian Creole translations across the interface
+- Expand Haitian Creole and French translations across the interface
 - Add predictive analytics for early-warning indicators
 - Publish open dataset API for researchers and NGOs
+- Add more reliable resources to bring more insights.

 ---